 Named after Ghana’s national soccer team, Black Star Grill is one of just a few Portland spots where you can find one of the greatest culinary gifts of West African cuisine: jollof rice.
 This spiced tomato and rice dish is a highly revered West African specialty, and it’s also the base for Black Star’s signature dish: build-your-own bowls.

 Add your choice of meat or veggies, carrot cabbage slaw, black-eyed pea stew or sweet fried plantain to any dish.
 If spice is not your friend, start with the simple brown rice option and pile on the flavor with added toppings.
-This food cart is the perfect lunch stop during a walk around downtown’s Portland State University campus.
+This food cart travels around Portland, posting its location on Instagram, now has a brick & mortar in Northwest Portland.

 Opened in 1989, Marrakesh is the go-to spot for a traditional Moroccan tagine in Portland.
 Tapestry-adorned walls and elaborate decor set the stage for a multi-course prix fixe menu.
 Start with the B’stilla Royale (puff pastry stuffed with beef or chicken, scrambled egg and crushed almonds), yellow lentil soup and fresh salad with homemade bread.
 Follow it up with a flavorful tagine of your choice, such as lamb M’rouzia stewed in honey, nutmeg and roasted almonds.